Tasarinan/editor-framework/README.md

    - Easily register shortcuts(hotkeys) for your panel
    - Save and load panels layout in json
    - Save and load panel profiles
- - Main Menu Extends
+ - Menu Extends
    - Dynamically add and remove menu item
    - Dynamically change menu item state ( enabled, checked, visible, ...)
    - Load user menu from packages
- - Quick Command
+ - Commands
    - Register and customize commands for your App
    - A powerful command window (CmdP) for searching and executing your commands
  - Profiles
    - Allow user register different type of profile in demand ( global, local, project, ... )
    - Load and save profiles through unified API
- - Log System
+ - Logs
    - Use Winston for low level logs
    - Log to file
    - A powerful console window for display and query your logs